eurohat1984/FractalEurope/india.md

 Other
 * Taking advantage of Social deference
     * Indian culture extends respect to certain people such as Elders, Spiritual Leaders and Superiors.
-    * This can be overboard and be used to silence comment and criticism (For example, in Indian courts senior lawyers are listened to more and junior ones get dismissed more abruptly.)
+    * This can go overboard and be used to silence comment and criticism (For example, in Indian courts senior lawyers are listened to more and junior ones get dismissed more abruptly.)
     * In Modi's case for example, omitting use of the the *Ji* (जी) honorific (as in *Modi Ji*) has become a sign of disrespect.
     * Critics feel pressured to use it!
 (Mainly applies to political critics as of 2023 because the press is no longer free.)
     * Opposition leader Rahul Gandhi is rarely referred to as *Gandhi Ji* (that title is reserved for his namesake, Mahatma Gandhi).